safespring/docs/content/service/sto4_storage.md

 A complete incident report is being prepared, and will be published later.

+## Update 2021-07-14

+We have restored metadata for the first buckets, and are currently exporting data.
+After that - we will assemble the data, copy it to a new location and make it available for the users.
+We hope to have some results before the weekend.
 ## Update 2021-07-13

 We restored a single file as a demonstration, and we have verified that the restore was successful.
 Today, we are assembling metadata that was exported, and we will start to export actual data, following a list of prioritized buckets.
 It will take a few days before we have the first full buckets ready.
 We will post another update with progress tomorrow.